 1 Title of Module Vector Population Biology and Control

 2 Module Code TROP741

 4 Semester 2

 6 Credit Value 20

-7 Module Convenor Mark Paine
+7 Module Convenor Mark Paine/Dave Weetman

 12 Pre-Requisite Modules None

 13 Other Pre-Requisites Students will normally have completed Semester 1 of an LSTM Masters programme.
 Students with an academic background equivalent to that normally acquired during Semester 1 will be accepted on the module at the discretion of the Module Convenor

 17 Programme(s) for which this Module is Required None

 18 Programme(s) for which this Module is Optional MMBPDV, MBPCDV

+19 Aim of the Module

-This module aims to provide students with knowledge and critical understanding of how theory and practice in disease vector population biology is applied in the design and implementation of control programmes.
+This module aims to provide students with knowledge and critical understanding of how theory and practical techniques in disease vector population biology are applied in the design and implementation of control programmes.

 Vector population biology is a diverse field at the centre of well-designed control programmes.
-In this module you will study and apply knowledge of vector genetics and evolution, individual behaviour, population ecology and population connectivity.
+In this module you will study and apply knowledge of vector genetics and evolution, behaviour, population ecology and population connectivity and demography.
 The module aims to provide not only in-depth insights into the key features of particularly important vectors and how these can be exploited for control, but also to identify cross-cutting themes, which can inform integrated multi-disease management programmes.
 Multiple methods of control, including genetic (transgenic), chemical, biological and physical methods will be compared and evaluated, along with practical methods essential for monitoring and evaluation of interventions.
-Learning occurs through a combination of lectures and seminars - many involving guest speakers, all of whom are experts in the field, informal seminars using problem-based approaches and case studies, with laboratory and computer practicals.
-It includes a 'journal club' exercise when you will get the opportunity to critically analyse a primary research paper in vector population biology.
-The module is assessed by a two hour structured essay examination (65%) and a 1500 word critical review, with emphasis on in-depth evaluation of key literature (35%).
+Learning occurs through a combination of lectures and seminars - many involving guest speakers, all of whom are experts in the field, discussion group sessions using problem-based approaches, some with informal presentations (such as a journal club paper evaluation session), and laboratory, field and computer practicals.
+The module is assessed by a 1.5 hour multiple choice and short answer examination (50%), a 1500 word critical review, with emphasis on in-depth evaluation of key literature (35%) and a short presentation on a case study (disease scenario) topic (15%).

-No. Learning Outcome Mode of Assessment Method of Teaching 1 Explain how ecological, modelling and genetic techniques are used to investigate vector population biology and how this knowledge can be applied to control Examination, Assignment Lectures, group work, fieldwork 2 Explain how the principal genetic, chemical, biological and physical methods of control for vectors are carried out and discuss their limitations.
-Examination, Assignment Lectures, group work 3 Discuss the major forms of insecticide resistance, their genetic and biochemical basis, their impact on control operations and practical solutions for their management.
-Examination, Assignment Laboratory, group work, practical 4 Demonstrate understanding of the importance of identifying disease vectors and of how an understanding of vector behaviour is applied to control Examination, Assignment Lectures, group work 5 Evaluate the importance of insecticidal vector control in relation to other methods, including non-insecticidal and novel methods, and non-vector based approaches such as chemotherapy and vaccines.
-Examination, Assignment Lectures, group work
+No. Learning Outcome Mode of Assessment Method of Teaching 1 Explain how ecological, modelling and genetic techniques are used to investigate vector population biology and how this knowledge can be applied to control Examination, Assignment, Presentation Lectures, group work, fieldwork 2 Explain how the principal genetic, chemical, biological and physical methods of control for vectors are carried out and discuss their limitations.
+Examination, Assignment, Presentation Lectures, group work 3 Discuss the major forms of insecticide resistance, their genetic and biochemical basis, their impact on control operations and practical solutions for their management.
+Examination, Assignment, Presentation Laboratory, group work, practical 4 Demonstrate understanding of the importance of identifying disease vectors and of how an understanding of vector behaviour is applied to control Examination, Assignment, Presentation Lectures, group work 5 Evaluate the importance of insecticidal vector control in relation to other methods, including non-insecticidal and novel methods, and non-vector based approaches such as chemotherapy and vaccines.
+Examination, Assignment, Presentation Lectures, group work

 1 Title of Module Key Aspects in Molecular and Cellular Biology of Parasites and Vectors

 2 Module Code TROP775

 4 Semester 2

 6 Credit Value 20

 7 Module Convenor Alvaro Acosta-Serrano

 12 Pre-Requisite Modules None

 13 Other Pre-Requisites Students will normally have completed Semester 1 of an LSTM Masters programme.
 Students with an academic background equivalent to that normally acquired during Semester 1 will be accepted on the module at the discretion of the Module Convenor

 17 Programme(s) for which this Module is Required MMBPDV

 18 Programme(s) for which this Module is Optional None

+19 Aim of the Module